timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 slightly worse, at 0.8 times as fast as standard PostgreSQL." />

 TimescaleDB achieves this performance by using [hypertables][hypertables].
-With hypertables, your data is seamlessly and automatically partitioned by time, but you get the ergonomic experience of interacting with a single, virtual table.
+With hypertables, your data is automatically partitioned by time, but you get the simplified experience of interacting with a single, virtual table.

 Partitioning makes queries faster by quickly excluding irrelevant data.
 It also allows us to make enhancements to query planning and execution.